dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 The adapter should have the required documentation for connecting and configuring the adapter.
 The dbt docs site should be the single source of truth for this information.
 These docs should be kept up-to-date.

-See [Documenting a new adapter](/guides/dbt-ecosystem/adapter-development/5-documenting-a-new-adapter) for more information.
+Proceed to the "Document a new adapter" step for more information.

 ### Release Cadence